 - Copy of active RN license from every state in which you are licensed.
 Note: Licensure must be maintained throughout the program.

-- Copy of active national advanced practice certification – Your certification must be for nurse practitioner, nurse anesthetist, clinical nurse specialist, nurse midwife, or advanced nurse executive.
+- Copy of active national advanced practice certification (if applicable)– Your certification must be for nurse practitioner, nurse anesthetist, clinical nurse specialist, nurse midwife, or advanced nurse executive.
 If you are not certified, you must provide proof from a national certification center that you are eligible.
-Note: Certification must be obtained prior to completing 12 credit hours of coursework and must be maintained throughout the program.
+Note: Certification must be maintained throughout the program.

 - Verification of Clinical Hours – Send Verification of Post-Baccalaureate Clinical Hours Form to your previous master’s program/s and have them complete and return to you.